Flies Control in Melbourne

 - Avoid storing water as it breeds mosquitoes.

 - Keeps windows and doors closed or set up fly screens

 Flies are definitely not something to entertain in your home.
 They can easily transmit diseases to you and your loved ones.
 It is best to keep them out of your home with the help of hacks and DIY techniques.
 However, if you do spot signs of an infestation contact a professional flies exterminator to rid your home of these pests.

 At Protech Pest Control, we believe your safety and comfort come first.
 Providing same-day-service, we look into the matter immediately by sending one of our certified professionals to inspect your home.

-With our experience and the latest technology we offer you solutions that make your home environment safe once again.
+With our experience and the latest technology we offer you fly management solutions including traps that make your home environment safe once again.
 You can place your home, health and loved ones in our hands because we care just as much as you do.